Canadensys/canadensys-layout/README.md

 # canadensys-layout
-Static files, images, pages used with ALA components
+Static files, images, pages used with ALA modules

 ## jscookie
 We use jscookie for cookies https://github.com/js-cookie/js-cookie